blogfoster/blogfoster-scripts/README.md

 > Single-command, zero-config tooling for Node.js projects

 `blogfoster-scripts` is a thin wrapper around some of our favorite JavaScript tools.
 It unifies developer experience across multiple Node.js projects by hiding other tools and their configs.
 A minimal CLI with subcommands like `lint`, `format`, and `build` lets us manage tooling for multiple projects much easier.
-Also, developers don't need to waste time by copy-pasting boilerplate code around just to get tooling working.
+Also, developers don't need to waste time by copy-pasting boilerplate code around just to get tooling working (see this [blog post](https://medium.com/blogfoster-engineering/how-we-simplified-our-tooling-setup-for-node-js-projects-80b423293b2c)).

 ## Installation